wechaty/docusaurus/jekyll/_posts/2021-08-13-gsod-mid-term-how-to-guide-blog.md

 1. Became more familiar with Git, Github and open source culture and software development in general.
 Also learnt several md, mdx commands and their best practices.

+2. Routine code submission, discussion and review by mentors helped to complete the task in short time and in directed manner.

+3. We learned a great deal about working with the Docusaurus documentation system.

 ## Follow-up work

 In the next half, we will be looking for the: